GuyRon1/FFT-Hydrodynamic-sensing/README.md

 # FFT-Hydrodynamic-sensing
-This code is a fft algorithm used to analyze the vortex shedding freq
+FIRST CODE: This code is a FFT algorithm used to analyze the vortex shedding freq SECOND CODE: This code is GraphPlotter